smirarab/binning/README.md

 The following are required.

  * python 2.7
- - Dendropy 3.12 or later
+ - Dendropy 3.12 (note that Dendropy 4.0 or later will not work).
  - java